 Due to Covid-19, the Nepali migrant are facing multiple problems at the destination countries and particularly the undocumented migrants are the most vulnerable compare to the migrant workers who are at legal work permit at the destinations.
 In order to address the multiple needs of the migrant workers at this difficult situation; NRNA- (relief and repatriation program) was planned to provide support to address the multiple immediate need of the vulnerable Nepali migrant workers at major destination countries in Middle East, Malaysia as well as country of origin.
 The program has been implemented in close coordination with the concerned Nepal Embassies and other relevant stakeholders at different level.
-While going through the situation at different destination countries; the second wave of covid-19 has adversely affected and the problems are still arising.
-It is clearly noted that there are still thousands of Nepali migrants who are in need of support for relief and repatriation.

 - The overall objective of the program is to strengthen capacity for sustainable support mechanisms for the benefits of vulnerable Nepali migrant workers.